honeypieio/shrubcoop.org/content/job-opportunity-events-coordinator.md

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1580488502/shrubcoop.org/media/events_web_1_jsbhy0.png)**Salary £25,000 p.a pro rata (£20,000), part time 28 hours / week**
-_Fixed term contract to 31 March 2022 – extension subject to successful funding bids
+_Fixed term contract to 31 March 2022 – extension subject to successful funding bids_
-Pending confirmation of funding_
 **Application Deadline:** **midnight 23rd February 2020**

 **Job purpose:**

 The Events Coordinator oversees SHRUB’s events and workshops activity, with the aim of developing circular economy and a world without waste within the community.
 This includes coordinating SHRUB’s End of Term Collections and Freeshops, inducting and supporting SHRUB’s regular and one-off events volunteers, helping SHRUB members and volunteers to run events which are in line with SHRUB’s mission and carbon targets, and overseeing the development of SHRUB’s external spacebooking system.

 SHRUB is a non-hierarchical member-led Cooperative with a large and enthusiastic community of volunteers who are essential to the delivery of our aims.
 As a part of the SHRUB team, your day to day work will also involve the necessary strategic planning, decision-making, problem-solving and volunteer management which enables SHRUB as a whole to thrive.
+This position is funded through the Scottish Government’s Climate Challenge Fund.

 **Successful applicants must have experience and skills in the following areas:**